 Mr. Hernandez and family are life-long Roman Catholics serving their local parish (St. Joseph Catholic Church) and the Catholic Diocese of Lubbock in a variety of capacities including: lector, Sunday school teacher, Red Mass Committee member and Papal Knight and Lady of the Equestrian Order of the Holy Sepulchre of Jerusalem.

 Mr. Hernandez and wife, Judge Aurora Chaides-Hernandez, J.D., B.S.N.R.N., B.S., were born and raised in El Paso, Texas (both Ysleta High School graduates) and are first generation Americans.
 Mr. Hernandez earned his undergraduate degree from the University of Texas at El Paso (B.B.A.) and his law degree from the Texas Tech University School of Law.

-The Hernandez’ have four children (all born and raised in Lubbock): 1) Gabriela Victoria Hernandez, recent graduate of Notre Dame University and Geometry teacher at Lubbock High School; 2) Benjamin Nicolas Hernandez, attending Cornell University; 3) Maria Alexandra Hernandez, attending St. Mary’s University at Notre Dame, IN; and 4) Antonio Gerardo “Jerry” Hernandez, Lubbock High School junior.
+The Hernandez’ have four children (all born and raised in Lubbock): 1) Gabriela Victoria Hernandez, recent graduate of Notre Dame University and Algebra teacher at Lubbock High School; 2) Benjamin Nicolas Hernandez, attending Cornell University; 3) Maria Alexandra Hernandez, attending St. Mary’s College at Notre Dame, IN; and 4) Antonio Gerardo “Jerry” Hernandez, Lubbock High School junior.
 The Hernandez's have one grandchild, Isabella Azucena Gonzales.